nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 2. Verify that the image versions are accurate by checking the TAG displayed by 'docker images' output for successful deployment of Nuage daemonsets.

    ..
 Note:: The following nodes file is just as a sample.
 Please use or update the values with your actual deployment.
 The below nodes file deploys OpenShift version 3.11.
-To deploy OpenShift version 3.6, use 'openshift_pkg_version=-3.6.173.0.5' or to deploy OpenShift version 3.5, use 'openshift_pkg_version=-3.5.5.5'

     ::